How we plan to grow your profits

 As a scientist, Karl had already carried out A/B tests and multivariate tests on large-scale industrial processing plants.
 It was clear to him that the opportunity for using the same techniques on web marketing could be absolutely huge.

-Over the last 14 years, CRE has continued to develop its systems, and has grown many of the world’s most sophisticated web companies, including Amazon, Apple, Google, Facebook, and Dropbox—and many successful smaller companies.
+Over the last 14 years, CRE has continued to develop its methodology, and has grown many of the world’s most sophisticated web companies, including Amazon, Apple, Google, Facebook, and Dropbox—and many successful smaller companies.

 We’ll apply the Pareto Principle (the “80/20” rule) to growing your profits